(Habitat Samplers & Library Displays)

 Special Events and Ongoing Projects

-Indian River Chapter is hosted a one-day Needlework Fair on Saturday March 16, 2019.
+Indian River Chapter hosted a one-day Needlework Fair on Saturday March 16, 2019.
 We demonstrated multiple needlework techniques at the Suntree/Viera Library off Wickham Road in Melbourne.
 All volunteers spent the day and had fun demonstrating and teaching one-on-one to visitors!
 Over 70 potential members came through our doors helped along by Doreen and given membership information by Bernadette.
 Fun was had by all.
 Thank you to coordinator Suzanne Langfitt and her team of volunteers. .

-Our current library displays are at Viera Library and Port Malabar Library.
+Our current library display is at the Port Malabar Library.
+A recent display pictured below was at the Suntree Library.
+Please get your pieces to Christine for the future.
 If you have any suggested locations, let Christine know.
 Thanks to all who provided beginner and intermediate pieces for previous displays.

 The Indian River Chapter, EGA supports South Brevard Habitat for Humanity.
 The chapter members began stitching Samplers for Habitat of Brevard County in the 1980's.
 To date, members have embroidered over 310 samplers for Habitat of Brevard County.